miruml/cpp-sdk/README.md

 ## Other Integration Methods

-We are working to support more integration methods and package managers, such as using `vcpkg`.
+We are working to support more integration methods and package managers.
 Please reach out to ben@miruml.com for adding support for a particular integration method or package manager.